bpn182/RasikaDanceAcademy/README.md

-# Rashika Dance Academy Website
+# rasika Dance Academy Website

-A modern, elegant website for Rashika Dance Academy - a premier institution for Indian classical dance education, founded by the internationally acclaimed dancer and choreographer Rashika Sharma.
+A modern, elegant website for rasika Dance Academy - a premier institution for Indian classical dance education, founded by the internationally acclaimed dancer and choreographer rasika Sharma.

 ## About the Academy

-Rashika Dance Academy is a beacon of Indian classical dance excellence, established over three decades ago.
-Founded by Rashika Sharma, a highly accomplished dancer with multiple national awards and international recognition, the academy has trained more than 500 students who have performed on global stages.
+rasika Dance Academy is a beacon of Indian classical dance excellence, established over three decades ago.
+Founded by rasika Sharma, a highly accomplished dancer with multiple national awards and international recognition, the academy has trained more than 500 students who have performed on global stages.

 ### Contact Information